 Why is it a new thing to be teaching Linear Algebra to first-semester, first-year undergraduate students?

 That is a very good question!
 A number of us have been advocating for it for a long time.
 The Robotics faculty at Michigan, led by Professor Chad Jenkins, finally decided to do something about it.
 Normally, mathematics courses are developed through the Department of Mathematics.
 We want you to see how engineers use math and think about math.
 Other schools are starting to do this as well.
 Professor Steven Boyd has introduced a Linear Algebra course at Stanford that is required for first-year engineering students.
 Will ROB 101 be a required course at Michigan someday?
 Hard to say!
 We have to survive the pilot offering first.

-Do I actually need to be available MWF, 10-11am, since lectures are recorded?
+Do I actually need to be available at lecture or lab times since both are recorded?

-It is fine to follow the course asynchronously, which means you watch the recorded lectures at a time of your choosing.
+It is fine to follow the course asynchronously, which means you watch the recorded lectures/labs at a time of your choosing.
 You are not required to attend in person.

 What section should I choose, and what is the difference between hybrid (001) or distance (881)?